Xilinx/Vitis-Tutorials/Hardware_Accelerators/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

    ./host krnl_vadd.hw_emu.xilinx_u200_xdma_201830_2.xclbin
    ```

-5. View the Timeline Trace report in the Vitis analyzer.
+5. View the **Application Timeline** report in the Vitis analyzer.

    ```
    vitis_analyzer krnl_vadd.hw_emu.xilinx_u200_xdma_201830_2.xclbin.run_summary
    ```

 6. Under **Device**>**Binary Container**, traverse along the timeline and zoom in.
- You will now see both CUs, krnl_vadd_1 and vitis_kernel_wizard_0_1, show as *running*.
+ You will now see both CUs, krnl_vadd_1 and rtl_kernel_wizard_0_1, show as *running*.
 ![Application Timeline 2](images/mixing-c-rtl-kernels_timeline_two_kernels_vitis.PNG)

-7. After reviewing, close the Application Timeline.
+7. After reviewing, close the Application Timeline, and exit Vitis analyzer.

   Vitis core development kit applications can use any combination of kernels, regardless of the language they were developed in.